briemadu/rl4nlp/index.md

 **Coreference resolution**
 * CLARK, Kevin; MANNING, Christopher D. Deep Reinforcement Learning for Mention-Ranking Coreference Models.
 In: Proceedings of the 2016 Conference on Empirical Methods in Natural Language Processing.
 2016.
 S. 2256-2262. [link](https://www.aclweb.org/anthology/D16-1245/)

-**Dependency parsing**
-* LÊ, Minh; FOKKENS, Antske.
-Tackling Error Propagation through Reinforcement Learning: A Case of Greedy Dependency Parsing.
-In: Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics: Volume 1, Long Papers.
-2017.
-S. 677-687. [link](https://www.aclweb.org/anthology/E17-1064/)
-* ZHANG, Lidan; CHAN, Kwok Ping.
-Dependency parsing with energy-based reinforcement learning.
-In: Proceedings of the 11th International Conference on Parsing Technologies.
-Association for Computational Linguistics, 2009.
-S. 234-237. [link](https://www.aclweb.org/anthology/W09-3838/)

 **Dialog**
 * ENGLISH, Michael S.; HEEMAN, Peter A. Learning mixed initiative dialog strategies by using reinforcement learning on both conversants.
 In: Proceedings of the conference on Human Language Technology and Empirical Methods in Natural Language Processing.
 Association for Computational Linguistics, 2005.
 S. 1011-1018. [link](https://dl.acm.org/doi/10.3115/1220575.1220702)
 * FANG, Meng; LI, Yuan; COHN, Trevor.
 Learning how to Active Learn: A Deep Reinforcement Learning Approach.
 In: Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing.
 2017.
 S. 595-605. [link](https://www.aclweb.org/anthology/D17-1063/)